 The agribusiness industry in North Macedonia is one of the fastest-growing industries with an over 10% increase in the last years.
 Adding value to the excellent quality agricultural products, as demanded by the main European markets, is one of the core Macedonian businesses.
-The Government of North Macedonia considers agriculture a target area for future investment, growth and development, including increased foreign direct investment.
-Key government priority areas for cooperation are improved living and working conditions in rural areas, access to knowledge and investment in human capital in the agriculture sector.
+The Government of North Macedonia considers agriculture a target area for future investment, growth, and development, including increased foreign direct investment.
+Key government priority areas for cooperation are improved living and working conditions in rural areas, access to knowledge, and investment in human capital in the agriculture sector.

-The agribusiness and food processing sector are the most important and promising economic sectors of North Macedonia.
+The agribusiness and food processing sector is the most important and promising economic sector of North Macedonia.
 Almost 435.500 people, out of a population of 2.1 million, make whole or part of their income from agriculture activities.
 In December 2020, the average gross monthly salary in this sector was €524.
 The agriculture sector is supported by a well-developed educational system consisting of 7 faculties specializing in the agriculture field.
 Additionally, there are secondary schools with branches in agriculture and forestry in 10 cities throughout North Macedonia.

 Fresh fruit and vegetable production

 Fresh fruit and vegetable production comprises 45.8 percent of agriculture output in the country and is export-oriented.
-Almost 80 percent of production is exported as fresh, preserved or processed.
+Almost 80 percent of production is exported as fresh, preserved, or processed.

 Preserved fruits and vegetables

 The food processing industry in North Macedonia consists of 50 companies with a processing capacity of approximately 180,000 tons of fruits and vegetables per year.
 The industry is export-oriented, with over 80 percent of production going to the EU and neighboring markets as fresh for further processing.